google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/introducing_ar_vr/content.md

 With time, some of AR/VR’s limitations will be resolved, but how text is experienced in these environments may well represent a shift far greater than the transition from printed books to desktop screens.
 Starting to think about these issues now will help us shape engaging, effective, and safe reading experiences in this new medium.

 In AR/VR, the whole world is our design space.
 Therefore, a good understanding of the different ways in which we can set text can have a huge impact on the reading experience.
 This understanding starts with the reader’s head and its placement in space, which provides our frame of reference.
-Do we intend to keep the text accessible to the user all the time, or do we want it to be visible only when it is required, depending on head movement?
+Do we intend to keep the text visible all the time, or only when it’s required, depending on head movement?
 Is the text context-specific, with no relation to the space around the reader, like an important notification or warning?
-Or is it something that directly relates to the user's surroundings, like text highlighting the keys someone was searching for?
+Or is it something that directly relates to the surroundings, like text highlighting the keys someone was searching for?
 Let’s explore each of these concepts in detail.

 ## Anchoring of Information

 The placement of text in 3D space in reference to the reader’s head is crucial for determining how the text will be read, and for defining its behavior.
-Knowing this will help choose the parameters to look for while selecting and setting type.
+Knowing this will help us choose the parameters to look for while selecting and setting type.

 ### Anchored to head